 Dr Dana Wilson-Kovacs

-Dana Wilson-Kovacs is Senior Lecturer at the University of Exeter.
+Dana Wilson-Kovacs is Associate Professor in Sociology at the University of Exeter.
 Her recent work focuses on occupational dynamics, organisational change and processes of professionalisation in relation to new forensics technologies in police investigation in the UK.

 Funded by the British Academy and the Economic and Social Research Council (ESRC), her current research follows how digital evidence is produced and used in the criminal justice system.
 She is the Principal Investigator on this three-year study which examines the development of digital forensics capabilities in police forces in England and Wales.

 Professor Brian Rappert